Skip to main content

 Quick Answer

-• Best for speed and freedom: Private CDL school (3–6 weeks, choose any employer)
+• Best for speed and freedom: Private CDL school (often 3–6 weeks, and you choose any employer)

-• Best for lowest upfront cost: Company-sponsored training ($0, work commitment required)
+• Best for lowest upfront cost: Company-sponsored training ($0 upfront, work commitment required)

 Types of CDL Schools in Texas